-Benefit Description You pay Durable medical equipment (DME) (cont.) СДНР Value Option Oxygen and oxygen apparatusDialysis equipment In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance Hospital bedsWheelchairs Out-of-Network: 50% of the Plan allowance and the difference, if Out-of-Network: 50% of the Plan allowance and the difference, if Crutches, canes, and walkers any, between our allowance and the billed amount any, between our allowance and the billed amount Note: We limit the Plan allowance for our DME rental benefit to an amount no greater than what we would have considered if the equipment had been purchased.
-We also cover supplies, such as: Insulin and diabetic supplies Needles and syringes for covered injectables Ostomy and catheter supplies Not covered: All charges All charges • DME replacements (including rental) provided less than 3 years after the last one we covered Sun or heat lamps, whirlpool baths, saunas, and similar household equipment • Safety, convenience, and exercise equipment Communication equipment including computer "story boards" or "light talkers" Enhanced vision systems, computer switch boards, or environmental control units Heating pads, air conditioners, purifiers, and humidifiers Stair climbing equipment, stair glides, ramps, and elevators • Modifications or alterations to vehicles or households • Equipment or devices, such as iBOT Mobility System that allow increased mobility, beyond what is provided by standard features of DME • Other items (such as wigs) that do not meet the criteria 1 thru 6 on page 111
+Benefit Description You pay Durable medical equipment (DME) (cont.) СДНР Value Option Oxygen and oxygen apparatus Dialysis equipment In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance Hospital beds Wheelchairs Crutches, canes, and walkers Note: We limit the Plan allowance for our DME rental benefit to an amount no greater than what we would have considered if the equipment had been purchased.
+We also cover supplies, such as: Insulin and diabetic supplies Needles and syringes for covered injectables Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Ostomy and catheter supplies Not covered: DME replacements (including rental) provided less than 3 years after the last one we covered Sun or heat lamps, whirlpool baths, saunas, shower chairs, and similar household equipment Safety, convenience, and exercise equipment Communication equipment including computer "story boards" or "light talkers" Enhanced vision systems, computer switch boards, or environmental control units Heating pads, air conditioners, purifiers, and humidifiers Stair climbing equipment, stair glides, ramps, and elevators Modifications or alterations to vehicles or households Equipment or devices, such as iBOT Mobility System that allow increased mobility, beyond what is provided by standard features of DME Other items (such as wigs) that do not meet the criteria 1 thru 6 on page 120 All charges All charges